 The Delaware Series LLC is a limited liability company without a predetermined shape.
-When you form a series LLC in Delaware you can think of the entity you form with the Delaware Division of Corporations (this is what is known as “the master”) as an umbrella.
-In Delaware, beneath this umbrella, you can add as many series as you want, and each series can act as its own separate entity (basically its own LLC), entering into contracts, operating a separate business, each series comes equipped with its own limited liability protection.
-Different members and managers can be assigned to different series and individual series in Delaware can even elect to be taxed as differently (one series can be taxed as a partnership while another can elect to be taxed as a C or S-corp).
-The number of series that can be created in a Delaware series LLC is unlimited.
+When you form a Delaware Series LLC with the Delaware Division of Corporations, the entity you form (often called the “Master LLC”) can be pictured as an umbrella.
+Beneath this umbrella, you can add as many divisions, called “series,” to your company as you want, and each series can enter into its own contracts, open its own bank account, and have its own limited liability protection.
+Different members and managers can be associated with different series, and the series can even choose different tax elections (one series can be taxed as a partnership, for instance, while another can elect to be taxed as a C corporation or S corporation).
+There are currently no limits to how many series you can establish within your Delaware Series LLC.

 So, in short, a Series LLC in Delaware is basically a lot of mini-LLCs operating under the umbrella of one LLC?

 How to form a Series LLC in Delaware:

 - Complete a Delaware Certificate of Formation for your Delaware Series LLC (this is the same form a typical Delaware LLC would file with the state).

 - Add a Notice of Limitation on Liabilities clause to your Series LLC’s Certificate of Formation using the following language:

 “Notice is hereby given pursuant to Section 18.215(b) of the LLC Act that the debts, liabilities, and obligations incurred, contracted for, or otherwise existing with respect to a particular series of the LLC, shall be enforceable against the assets of such series only and not against the assets of the LLC generally, or any other series thereof, and none of the debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing with respect to the LLC generally, or any other series thereof, shall be enforceable against the assets of such series.”